leanprover-community/NNG4/README.md

 ## Development

 Note that the setup is currently still in development and will likely see changes and improvements in the next few months.
+In particular, you need to change the game's name in several places inside the code when creating a new one.